CareenNaitore/project_masters/README.md

     1. Reproduce the pipeline by setting up the workspace in the system you will be using
     2. Perform downstream analysis for miRNA analysis

-Through the project, you need to demonstrate collaborative research skills, informative visualization, and report writing.
+Through the project, we demonstrated  collaborative research skills, informative visualization, and report writing.